 New Orleans is seductive.
 Having a romance with the city — her music, food, culture, and people — is as easy as breathing in the jasmine-scented air.
 Likewise, when it comes to finding ways to be romantic, New Orleans has an embarrassment of riches.
-Our titillating, romantic itinerary bursting with things to see, do, eat, and drink is yours to browse below.
+Our romantic itinerary is bursting with things to see, do, eat, and drink — check it out below.

 New Orleans Romantic Itinerary